Oleh-Dubravskyi/threadpoolservice/README.md

 With the help of ThreadPoolService you can:
  - Name a thread in ExecutorService
- - Handle exceptions thrown in any task submitted to ExecutorService
+ - Handle exceptions thrown by any task submitted to ExecutorService
- - Get statistics of usage of the thread pool
+ - Get the statistics of usage of the thread pool
  - Shutdown all thread pools in the single-exit point

 # Usage